viky-engr/capstone/README.md

-# capstone
-BME 499 Uvic capstone project
-live demo version.
-For complete version see https://github.com/amandaglegg/BME499Project
+#BME499Project

+Initialized the github repo for our BME 499 project.